 If users need to be able to execute rules on demand, the Run Rules button and Workflow activity are the easiest choice to work with.
 The Run Rules button is displayed on the command bar of every entity, so it can easily be clicked at any time by end users to get feedback from rules.
 Using the custom workflow activity also allows rules to be run on demand, potentially as part of a more complex process that contain a rules processing step.

-Rules can be invoked indirectly by the user by tying rule execution to form events.
-This can cause rules to be run on field change or form save, for example.
-Custom JavaScript can also be used for more advanced form scenarios, like integrating with another command bar button.
-The Custom Action can even be used to respond to user events outside Dynamics, by providing a web API endpoint that can be accessed by external systems.
+Rules can be invoked indirectly by the user by tying rule execution to events within Dynamics.
+The typical way to accomplish this is by configuring the InRule plugin to run on entity Create or Update events.
+Form events like field change or form save can also be used to trigger rule execution.
+For more advanced form scenarios, like integrating with another command bar button, custom JavaScript can also be used.
+The included Custom Action can even be used to respond to user events outside Dynamics, by providing a web API endpoint that can be accessed by external systems.